kaisenlinux/manpages-dev/category/RemoteAdministration/tmux.md

      -L socket-name
                    tmux stores the server socket in a directory under TMUX_TMPDIR or /tmp if it is unset.
 The default socket is named default.
 This option allows a different socket name to be specified, allowing several independent tmux servers to be run.
-Unlike -S a full path is not necessary: the sockets are all created in the same directory.
+Unlike -S a full path is not necessary: the sockets are all created in a directory tmux-UID under the directory given by TMUX_TMPDIR or in /tmp.
+The tmux-UID directory is created by tmux and must not be world readable, writable or executable.

                    If the socket is accidentally removed, the SIGUSR1 signal may be sent to the tmux server process to recreate it (note that this will fail if any parent directories are missing).

      -l            Behave as a login shell.
 This flag currently has no effect and is for compatibility with other shells when using tmux as a login shell.

+     -N            Do not start the server even if the command would normally do so (for example new-session or start-server).

      -S socket-path
                    Specify a full alternative path to the server socket.
 If -S is specified, the default socket directory is not used and any -L flag is ignored.

      -u            Write UTF-8 output to the terminal even if the first environment variable of LC_ALL, LC_CTYPE, or LANG that is set does not contain "UTF-8" or "UTF8".
+This is equiva‐ lent to -T UTF-8.

+     -T features   Set terminal features for the client.
+This is a comma-separated list of features.
+See the terminal-features option.

      -v            Request verbose logging.
 Log messages will be saved into tmux-client-PID.log and tmux-server-PID.log files in the current directory, where PID is the PID of the server or client process.
 If -v is specified twice, an additional tmux-out-PID.log file is generated with a copy of everything tmux writes to the terminal.